 The Government has introduced a Standard Methodology with a formula that uses household projections and the local housing affordability ratio (both published by ONS) to calculate local housing need.

-The Standard Methodology Target should be monitored and reviewed each year to take into account changes in the local housing affordability ratio (updated annually) and the household projections (published every two years).
+The Standard Methodology Target should be monitored and reviewed each year to take into account changes in the local housing affordability ratio (updated annually).